zowe/zowe-cli/docs/MaintainerVersioning.md

 2.x OR 2.2.x
 ```

 At the time that this document was published, Imperative was at version `1.0.8`.
-Imperative's peerDependencies version in a supported plug-in can be specified as `1.x`.
-This indicates that we anticipate that the plug-in will work with all upcoming bug fixes and with all new features that do not break backward-compatibility, such as `1.1.0`, or `1.4.6`, but not with `2.0.0` or greater).
+Imperative's `peerDependencies` version in a supported plug-in can be specified as `1.x`.
+This indicates that we anticipate that the plug-in will work with all upcoming bug fixes and with all new features that do not break backward-compatibility, such as `1.1.0`, or `1.4.6`, but not with `2.0.0` or greater.
 By specifying a version of `1.x`, the plug-in does not have to update its version string and republish frequently just to avoid compatibility warnings when patches and backward-compatible enhancements of Imperative are published.
 For a supported plug-in, this ties the plug-in to a reasonable range of non-breaking changes in Zowe CLI and Imperative.
-By the time that the next feature release of the plug-in be published, Imperative might be specified as `2.x` and you would lock in that level of releases for the life of that supported version of the plug-in.
+By the time that the next feature release of the plug-in is published, Imperative might be specified as `2.x` and you would lock in that level of releases for the life of that supported version of the plug-in.

 ## Recommendation for Pre-release Versions of plug-ins